dulithaks/consoleApp/README.md

 ### Assumptions
 - I asumene that organization's user name is that name associate with user's submitter_id.
-- The true/false search keys user has to input 0 or 1.
+- The true/false search keys expect 0 or 1 as input.
+For the time being no validation is implemented.

 ### Software versions
 The software versions used;